Micromyzon akamai

 Micromyzon akamai is a species of catfish (order Siluriformes) in the family Aspredinidae.

 Taxonomy

 This genus and species were first described in 1996.
 This species is sister to a clade formed by Dupouyichthys and Ernstichthys.

 Distribution and habitat

-M. akamai appears to have a patchy distribution.
+Micromyzon akamai appears to have a patchy distribution.
 It has been found in the Amazon River basin as well as the lower Tocantins River.

-M. akamai inhabits channels of the white-water rivers on sandy substrates at a depth of about 5–20 metres (16–66 ft).
+Micromyzon akamai inhabits channels of the white-water rivers on sandy substrates at a depth of about 5–20 metres (16–66 ft).
 They have never been found in marginal habitats such as beaches or in small streams.